Michelle Monaghan: Career

 In 2007, she co-starred with Ben Stiller in The Heartbreak Kid remake, and with Casey Affleck in Gone Baby Gone.
 In 2008, she co-starred with Patrick Dempsey in Made of Honor, and co-starred with Shia LaBeouf in Eagle Eye.
 She starred alongside Jake Gyllenhaal in Source Code.
 She played Diane Ford in Trucker.

 In 2014, Monaghan starred in the first season of HBO anthology series True Detective.
+She then appeared in the films Pixels (2015) and Patriots Day (2016).

 In April 2016, Monaghan joined the principal cast of Shawn Christensen's independent feature film The Vanishing of Sidney Hall, which began filming later that month.
 Nine months later, on January 25, 2017, the film premiered at the Sundance Film Festival.

 In May 2018, it was announced that Monaghan had been cast in the main role of CIA operative Eva Geller in the Netflix thriller Messiah.
 The series premiered on Netflix on January 1, 2020 and was cancelled after one season.

 In 2024, Monaghan appeared in a supporting role in the horror film MaXXXine and stars in the third season of Emmy Award-winning show The White Lotus, which began filming in Thailand in February 2024.
 In 2024, she began to appear in television ads as a spokesperson for Spectrum.

 Personal life

 Monaghan met Australian graphic artist Peter White at a party in 2000.
-They married in Port Douglas, Queensland, in August 2005 and live in New York.
+They married in Port Douglas, Queensland, in August 2005—days before filming Mission Impossible III began.
 She gave birth to their daughter in 2008, and their son in 2013.
+She lives in Los Angeles with her family.

+Monaghan was diagnosed with a melanoma, which was caught at an early stage and removed.
+Since, she has become an advocate for skin cancer prevention and sun safety.
+In 2026, she published a children's book, A Kids Book About Sun Safety.